Below is a list of all the books I discuss in my blog posts.

 Have suggestions for magical math books that you use at home or in your classroom?
 Visit Shared Booklist for how to share your magical math book suggestions.

 Danielson, Christopher.
-Which on doesn’t belong.
+Which one doesn’t belong.
 Portland, ME: Stenhouse Publishers, 2016 (Shapes book AND Teacher Guide)

 Ghahremani, Susie.
 Stack the Cats.
-New York: Abrams Appleseed, 2017.
+New York City, NY: Abrams Appleseed, 2017.

 Harper, Dan.
 Telling Time with Big Mama Cat.
 New York: Harcourt, 1998.